Jordanw95/mars-rover-calculator/README.md

 * "entrypoint.ts" - handles the parsing of string arguments into the validated types
 * "index.ts" - contains the core logic for calculating the rover positions using validated types

+# Requirements

+Everything is run through docker so you will need docker installed and running on your machine.

 ### Running tests

 You can run tests with the following commands: